Climate-CAFE/Climate-CAFE.github.io/handbook/github.md

 cd /path/to/your/directory
 ```

-Use the `git clone` command followed by the repository URL you copied:
+Once you have `git` installed, use the `git clone` command followed by the repository URL you copied:

 ```bash
 git clone https://github.com/username/repository-name.git